 Taking responsibility has been one of J.J.
 Darboven's most important principles from the very beginning.
 But that's not enough for us: In 2017, we formed an interdisciplinary sustainability project group and appointed a sustainability officer.
 This nine-member working group meets every six weeks to work continuously on the sustainable improvement of all areas of the company.
 Together they determine key figures, explore new opportunities, and improve our processes so that we can make a contribution to a sustainable future through resource-saving economic management and long-term fair partnerships.

-Benjamin Gamm, Kerstin Wannicke, Bernhard Ternka, Claudia Korb, Petra Lahmann, Natalie Futh, Lukas Werner, Wilfried Zwerg, Axel Meuser.
+PROJECT GROUP SUSTAINABILITY left to right: Benjamin Gamm, Kerstin Wannicke, Bernhard Ternka, Claudia Korb, Petra Lahmann, Natalie Futh, Lukas Werner, Wilfried Zwerg, Axel Meuser.

 In this sustainability report you will learn more about what drives J.J.
 Darboven.
 We report on our products, our social and ecological commitment in the countries of origin, the provisions at our two production facilities in Hamburg and Sauerlach, and our multifaceted social commitment.